-Digital leaders that have built their eCommerce businesses on data and artificial intelligence have raised the bar and set the standard for what visitors expect on any Ecommerce site – including yours.
-Due to the precedent those leaders set, the expectations your customers had for the eCommerce experience you provide were already sky-high – and now they’re rising even higher.
+Digital leaders like Amazon and Ebay who have built their ecommerce businesses on data and artificial intelligence have raised the bar and set the standard for what visitors expect on any ecommerce site – including yours.
+Due to the precedent those leaders set, the expectations your customers had were already sky-high – and now they’re rising even higher.

 With more people buying online than ever before by necessity, without any alternative, their expectations have only increased as their tolerance has decreased.
 If they can’t get what they need quickly and easily from you, they have no choice but to go elsewhere.

 These expectations aren’t likely to fade, and given that many may choose to stay online, you can no longer use brand loyalty or the promise of an exceptional in-store experience as buffers to compensate for your digital shortcomings – even when the crisis passes.
 Customer loyalty will lie with those who were able to provide for them online in their time of need and can continue to do so when the dust settles.

 Just as going digital has become the only option for your customers, rapid digital transformation has become the only option for you to meet present demands and beat the expectations that have arisen and will endure in this new digital reality.
 Thankfully this is easier than you might think, and we are here to help you succeed in doing so.

 Brian McGlynn, VP Commerce at Coveo, and Andy Hoar, CEO of Paradigm B2B & Co-founder at B2B Next, presented “The eCommerce Imperative: An Action Plan.”
 They provided insight on how to solve for the challenges of today and plan for the new normal.

 In addition, to help you navigate the waters ahead, we commissioned a survey of consumers across North America to gain greater insight into their buying behavior, and ultimately help you determine how you can deliver the intelligent shopping experiences needed to persist and prosper.
 Let’s start with what we found: